...

 If you want to enhance your automation testing strategy with TestNG and Selenium, our experts are here to provide comprehensive support, from implementation and troubleshooting to optimizing your test automation framework.
 Get in touch with us today to streamline your testing process and achieve efficient, reliable automation results.

-Improve web security with a strong Content Security Policy (CSP).
-Learn how to detect, fix, and monitor CSP vulnerabilities to prevent XSS attacks.
+Strengthen web application penetration testing with a robust Content Security Policy (CSP).
+Learn to detect, fix, and monitor CSP issues to prevent XSS attacks.

 CSP is defined through an HTTP response header that specifies the allowed sources for various types of resources.
 For example, a basic CSP configuration might look like: